 Sooner or later you may notice that Snapchat has a set of emoji hieroglyphics placed next to your friends’ names.
 These emojis will change based on how you and your friends interact with each other.

 Curious about their exact meanings?
-Check out our list of surprising things Snapchat users should know.
+Check out our guide to Snapchat emojis.

 How Do You Get a Snap Streak?

 Snap Streaks appear next to the name of any friend that you snap every day.
 Each time you both snap each other a photo or video (text messages don’t count) within a 24 hour window of time, you add one day to your snap streak.
 How high can you go before one of you breaks the streak?

 Basic snaps are fine enough, but the real fun of Snapchat happens when you get creative with your snaps.
 After taking your snap, you’ll see a row of icons appear along the side of your image.